GlitchJack/CS4230Homework/README.md

 Add this new server (make sure under modules of the server you have '/' as the path)

+Create Local MySQL Database

+Set Environment variables on your tomcat server to match your database using the names found in DatabaseConnection.java

 Run command: mvn clean install

 Start Tomcat server from "Servers" tab

 Open browser window and go to "localhost:{Tomcat Port #, likely 8080}" (if you are unsure of which port, open Tomcat Server from "Servers" tab and look under Ports section)